How to write a business plan in 10 easy steps

 Mission

-For example, a commercial cleaning business might have the following mission: ‘To make businesses a better place to work by providing high-quality commercial cleaning that goes above and beyond the industry standard.’
+For our imagined cleaning business, the mission might be: ‘To make businesses a better place to work by providing high-quality commercial cleaning that goes above and beyond the industry standard.’

 Goals